“Who needs my care and support?”

 The individual may need support with medication, as well as going about their day-to-day activities, build positive relationships in the community and support to achieve their personal goals.

 Examples of mental health conditions are schizophrenia, eating disorders, PTSD, bipolar or depression.
-Not everyone who have a mental disorder require care and support.
+Not everyone who has a mental health condition requires care and support.

 Sensory impairment is when one of your senses; sight, hearing, smell, touch, taste or spatial awareness, is no longer normal.